notPlancha/AML-homework/README.md

 # Lab 1 and 2

 The dataset used is [Sign Language MNIST](https://www.kaggle.com/datasets/datamunge/sign-language-mnist).
-It is composed of grayscaled picutres of handsigned letters (in csv), with the objective of classifying the letters.
+It is composed of grayscaled pictures of handsigned letters (in csv), with the objective of classifying the letters.